-Note: All engagement types are accessible on desktop, and all engagement types are accessible on mobile web (iOS and Android) except for the toaster engagement.
+All engagement types are accessible on desktop.
+All engagement types are accessible on mobile web (iOS and Android) except for the toaster engagement.
 It is recommended to use different types of engagements for mobile web and desktop.

 To create an accessible engagement:

-- Create your engagement as you want it to appear on your website.
-Include any text, images and buttons using the engagement studio.
+1. Create your engagement as you want it to appear on your website.
+Include any text, images, and buttons using the engagement studio.
 Use simple and clear language for users with cognitive disabilities.

-- Ensure text and background color ratio (for vision impaired visitors): Text and background color contrast ratio should be at least 4.5:1, unless the font is at least 18 point or 14 point bold, in which case contrast ratio should be at least 3:1.
+2. Ensure text and background color ratio (for vision-impaired visitors): Text and background color contrast ratio should be at least 4.5:1, unless the font is at least 18 point or 14 point bold, in which case contrast ratio should be at least 3:1.
 You can use various tools available on the web to verify the contrast ratio.

-- Under accessibility, in the Alt text box, enter alternate text for the graphic element you
+b.
+Under accessibility, in the Alt text box, enter alternate text for the graphic element you selected, as follows:

 - If the element image conveys information, the alternate text should convey the same information.